Nimishaa6/IPL-2025-Data-Analytics-Dashboard/README.md

 # 🏏 IPL Data Analytics Dashboard

-An interactive Power BI dashboard created to analyze IPL 2025 statistics, team performance, and player insights using real-world cricket data.
+An interactive Power BI dashboard created to analyze IPL statistics from 2008 to 2025, including team performance, player insights, season trends, and match analytics using real-world cricket datasets.

 # Dataset used